 In the acts and in fruit of marriage” (113-114)

 The Wife of Bath offers a scandalous thesis as to why men owe their wives a debt of sexual gratification in marriage.
 She views marriage as an economic transaction rather than a just and happy union.
 Instead, her lust is for authority.
-She justifies force and dominance over her husband as whom she views as both a debtor and a slave.
+She justifies force and dominance over her husband, a man whom she views as both a debtor and a slave.
 Her true desire is for “power” in marriage.

 The Wife of Bath proceeds with her lengthy autobiography.
 Three of her husbands were good (she skips over these three, because she is not interested in sharing the good qualities in men.
 Goodness is not worth mentioning).
 Two of her husbands were bad –what is a bad husband according to the Wife of Bath?
 The three good husbands were old and rich, but they could not satisfy her sexual appetite.
 She discusses various verbal tricks she played on these old men and the reasons why she never cared about their love.
 The Wife of Bath describes her soul as follows: